 SNAP EBT Equipment Resources

-In cases where a market is unable to operate an EBT device on site, the market may use manual vouchers.
-To obtain manual vouchers, the market must contact their State’s EBT processor to request the specific vouchers accepted by that particular EBT processor.
-To use manual vouchers, market staff must call the State’s EBT processor to verify that funds are available in a customer's EBT account and, if so, place a hold on the purchase amount.
-The customer must then sign the voucher for the purchase amount, which the market must mail to the EBT processor.
-The EBT processor will then pay the market, via direct deposit (usually within two business days).
+If your DMF/FM is unable to operate an EBT device on-site, you may use manual vouchers.
+To obtain manual vouchers, contact your state’s EBT processor to request the vouchers that are accepted by that particular EBT processor.
+When using a manual voucher, your staff must call the state’s EBT processor to verify that funds are available in a customer's EBT account and, if so, place a hold on the purchase amount.
+The customer must then sign the voucher for the purchase amount, which you must mail to the EBT processor.
+The EBT processor will then pay you, via direct deposit (usually within two business days).